haberdashPI/vscode-master-key/README.md

 ![example of recording key sequence](images/readme/record.webp)

 > [!NOTE]
 > Command recording comes with a few limitations.
 Master key can record any edits, and any commands that are issued through master key bindings.
 Commands that are not part of this binding file (e.g. a standard call to Cmd/Ctrl+V to paste) will not be recorded.
-You can copy your non-master-key bindings over to master key (so that they will be recorded) by [customizing your bindings](#customized-bindings) and using `Import Default Bindings` and `Import User Bindings` to allow all of the default and user bindings stored in VSCOde's normal keybinding files to be recorded by master key.
-(You will have to remove your original user bindings from the VSCOde `keybinding.json` file manually)
+You can copy your non-master-key bindings over to Master Key (so that they will be recorded) by [customizing your bindings](#customized-bindings) and using `Import Default Bindings` and `Import User Bindings` to allow all of the default and user bindings stored in VSCode's normal keybinding files to be recorded by Master Key.
+(You will have to remove your original user bindings from the VSCode `keybinding.json` file manually)

 ### Symmetric Insert

-Insert appropriate characters before and after each selection:
+Insert or remove appropriate characters before and after each selection:

 ![example of syminsert mode](images/readme/syminsert.webp)

 ## Keybinding Features

 > [!WARNING]
-> For the initial release of Master Key, the Keybinding Features are not yet well documented.
+> For the initial release of Master Key, the keybinding features are not yet well documented.
 You can review the format when copying Larkin to your own customization file (via `Master Key: Edit Preset Copy`).
 The main goal of the 0.3.0 release was to make the default keybindings accessible to new users.
 See the [roadmap](#roadmap) for the versions expected to include better support for creating new keybinding presets.
 Before those milestones, the finer points of implementing your own keybindings could require some digging into source code and/or asking questions in the discussions section of this repo.
 These details are also currently subject to change.

 When you create your own keybindings using Master Key's special `.toml` keybinding format you get several powerful features that make it possible to easily create keybindings that would be difficult or impossible to implement without writing your own extension.